A Brief History

 Services were first held in the Inglewood School on December 12, 1954.
 A parsonage was built and dedicated in February 1955.
 In April 1955, a congregation was organized and ground breaking occurred on April 24, 1955.
 On December 11, 1955 the cornerstone of the church was laid.
 The church was dedicated in September of 1956.
 In 1956, a Parish Worker, Anita (Wolter) Yont was called to assist with this rapidly-growing congregation and she served for 10 years.
 Mount Zion sponsored a new parish in St. Albert, and in 1966 thirty-five members from Mount Zion transferred to St. Albert Lutheran Church.
 Between 1960 and 1968 two morning worship services were held.
 There was a large Sunday School, and active Youth Group, and a Women's Group.

 In 1980 the debt was completely paid off and at the worship service commerating out 25th Anniversary, there was a mortgage-burning ceremony.
 On the same day, ground was broken for a new two-storey Education/fellowship wing, estimated to cost $200,000.
 The new wing contained Sunday School rooms, a multi-purpose lounge, a remodeled kitchen and washrooms.
 Almost half the cost was raised through members contributions.
 The sale of the parsonage helped to pay down considerably more of the debt.
 The remainder was financed by debentures sold to members of the congregation.
-The debentures have all been redeemed and the congregation is debt free.
+The

 Ten pastors have served Mount Zion: